TedHusted/awake/awake.md/awake.md

 Martique turns back toward the group.
 “We’re at our timebox.
 Mitchell can you stay behind, along with Harper?
 The rest of you are free to leave … or stay, as you wish.”

-While most of the other trainers file out, Martique disables monitoring of the room again.
+As most of the other trainers file out, Martique disables monitoring of the room again.

 “Mitchell, social media is under the FBI’s purview.
 What do you think of the Pulse update?